moorepants/dissertation/physicalparameters.rst

    The rigid pendulum fixture from the Delft experiments mounted to a concrete column.

 A mild steel rod was used as the torsion spring.
-Lightweight, low relative moment of inertia clamps were constructed that could clamp the torsional rod to the various bicycle parts.
+Lightweight, relatively low moment of inertia clamps were constructed that could fix the torsional rod to the various bicycle parts.
 The moments of inertia of the clamps were neglected [#clamps]_.